Scott1903/satisfactory-solver/README.md

 ## 📝 To Do

-- [x] React weights tooltip hover text
+- [x] Move project to new repo
-- [x] Align input boxes and tooltips
+- [x] Build backend with Django
-- [x] Add footer and branding
+- [x] Build frontend with React
-- [x] Django serve built React app
+- [x] Serve React app with Django
-- [ ] Enable settings export/save
+- [ ] Deploy with custom domain (e.g., satisfactory-solver.com)
 - [ ] Add user login for saved configs
-- [ ] Deploy with custom domain (e.g., satisfactory-solver.com)
+- [ ] Enable settings export/save

 ---